tengstrand/lein-polylith/readme.md

     cmd-line *   -> base
 ```

 We can see that the *cmd-line base* and the *cmd-line system* were created.
 The cmd-line *base* is automatically added to the cmd-line *system* and to the *development* environment.
 The “-> base” means that they both link to a *base*.
-The * symbols indicate that something has changed since *the last successful build* (more on that later).
+The * symbols indicate that something has changed since *the last success* (more on that later).

 The workspace now looks like this on disk:
 ```bash